sisinflab/warprec/warprec/utils/config/README.md

 ### 🌱 Codecarbon

-WarpRec provides the support to the Codecarbon dashboard.
+WarpRec, through Ray, supports the Codecarbon dashboard.

-- **enabled**: Flag value that decides whether or not to activated the dashboard.
+- **enabled**: A flag indicating whether to activate the dashboard.
 Defaults to False.
 - **save_to_api**: Whether or not to save the results to CodeCarbon API.
 - **save_to_file**: Whether or not to save the results to a file.
 - **output_dir**: Directory where to save the results.